yuanyuanbenben/Dynamic_Matrix_Recovery/code/README.md

 ## Code Part

-All R codes used in "*Dynamic Matrix Recovery*" are in this dictionary.
+All R codes used in "*Dynamic Matrix Recovery*" are in this directory.

-Files in this dictionary implement the following functions.
+Files in this directory implement the following functions.
 - The folder "**simulation**" contains codes used for "*Section 4: Simulation Studies*"
     - The files "**DFISTA.R**" and "**baseline_FISTA.R**" implement the optimal algorithm used for methods presented in article under the dynamic matrix completion setting.
     - The file "**simulations.R**" presents simulations including the performance compared to benchmarks, the effect of sample size and number of time points and the dependence across time for corvariance and noise.